Etherpod/Ship-Enhancements/README.md

 - **Atmosphere/Space Angular Drag Multiplier**: Larger numbers make it harder to turn your ship.
 Setting this to 0 lets you spin your ship forever.
 - **Disable Rotation Speed Limit**: Lets you spin your ship as quickly as you want.
 Enabling this may quickly lead to motion sickness.
 - **Air Drag Multiplier**: Larger numbers make atmospheres slow you down more.
 Setting this to 0 lets your ship drift endlessly through the air.
+- **Ship Force Multiplier**: Larger numbers increase the force of gravity on the ship.
 - **Cyclone Chaos**: Determines how violently cyclones should affect your ship.
 - **Ship Friction**: Lets you adjust how much friction to apply to the ship.
 - **Ship Bounciness**: Larger numbers increase the bounciness of the ship.
 Values above 1 will be less accurate and will no longer affect players.